jsntn/veracrypt-launcher/README.md

-A launcher created by Windows Batch Scripting that can be used to mount your VeraCrypt Volume quickly.
+A launcher created by Windows Batch Scripting that can be used to run the program in your VeraCrypt Volume quickly.

 ### Introduction